 16. Works Functions Are The Best Networking Opportunities.

-You should always attend work functions, such as parties, celebrations, and sales kick-offs.
+You should always attend work functions like parties, celebrations, and sales kick-offs.
 If there is a leaving party for someone, you should be there.
 There is no better way to meet people and deepen relationships than over drinks with colleagues.
 Alcohol lowers inhibitions, and you will find you can discuss things with your boss or new acquaintances that you could never broach in the office.

 [This Article Is An Excerpt From Our 103 Tips Ultimate Guide To Opportunities]